NorthenCat/Vision-OCR-Python--n8n-Automation-Tools/readme.md

 # KK-OCR Python Component

 This repository contains the Python component of the KK-OCR project.
+The system performs OCR (Optical Character Recognition) on Indonesian Family Card (Kartu Keluarga) documents.

+## Overview

+The workflow:
+1. User uploads KK document images through the web interface
+2. The Python application extracts text from the images using OCR
+3. Extracted text is sent to an n8n workflow via webhook
+4. n8n processes the data, extracting specific fields from the KK document
+5. The data is organized and saved to Excel, with separate columns for each field (family member names, NIK numbers, birth information, etc.)
+6. Results can be downloaded or further processed through the n8n workflow

+This component handles the OCR processing and communication with n8n for seamless data extraction and organization.

 ## Setup